The Mulier Institute

-The Mulier Institute has an annual budget of 2,5 million euros.
-A third of this budget is funded by an institutional grant from the Dutch Ministry of Health, Welfare and Sport.
+The Mulier Institute has an annual budget of 3 million euros.
+Half of this budget is funded by an institutional grant from the Dutch Ministry of Health, Welfare and Sport.
 The other financial means stem from contract research for third parties (municipalities, ministries, sport unions and umbrella organisation) as well as subsidies for scientific research.

 The institute has the legal form of a foundation.
 It is a non-profit organisation.
-Its daily management is run by Dr Hugo van der Poel.
-The Mulier Institute employs 30+ staff members, mostly researchers with a background in social sciences.
+Its daily management is run by Dr Hugo van der Poel and Dr Remco Hoekman.
+The Mulier Institute employs 40+ staff members, mostly researchers with a background in social sciences.
 The institute’s offices are located in the Galgenwaard stadium of the premier league football club FC Utrecht.

 The institute is named after W.J.H.
 (Pim) Mulier (1865-1954), the pioneer and patriarch of (organised) sports in the Netherlands.
 Pim Mulier stood at the basis of the Dutch Football Association and Athletics Union, was involved in the founding of the ISU International Skating Union and helped internationally renowned sport events, such as the Four Day Marches Nijmegen and the Eleven Cities Skating Tours, take their form and shape.